 You also want an attorney who has time for you.
 You are the client.
 The attorney works for you.
 When you have questions, your attorney or staff should have the time to respond promptly.

 The insurance company of the at-fault person often tries to convince the injured victim not to get an attorney.
-While this may be good advice for minor injuries of a purely short term nature, serious injury cases almost always require the services of an experienced personal injury attorney.
-For example, in one case, an unrepresented victim was offered $1,200 before engaging the services of an attorney.
+While that may be fine for minor injuries of a purely short-term nature, serious injury cases almost always require the services of an experienced personal injury attorney.
+For example, in one recent case, an unrepresented victim was offered $1,200 before engaging our office to represent her.
 A year later the same case settled for $50,000, even though the injured woman’s medical condition had not changed between the time of the original offer and the time of the settlement.
 After being shown documents to prove all losses, the insurance company paid the amount it felt a jury would likely require it to pay— $50,000.

 We offer a free consultation, and if you do not need us, we’ll tell you.